tarun1793/sails-generate-bower/README.md

 # sails-generate-bower

 A `bower` generator for use with the Sails command-line interface.
-The JS files are addes to /assets/js/vendor directory.
+The JS files are added to /assets/js/vendor directory.

 ### Installation